bespoken-samples/long-form-audio-testing/README.md

 # **Long Form Audio Testing**
-This project provides a ready-to-use template for doing in-depth testing on audio voice apps serving long audio streams, such as music players, radios and games.
+This project provides a ready-to-use template for doing in-depth testing on audio voice apps serving long audio streams, such as music players, radio stations and games.

 The utterances we want to test are stored inside the `input` folder in the form of a CSV file: `input/utterances.csv`.

 ## **Getting Setup**
 ### **Environment Management**
-We use dotenv when running locally, which takes environment variables from a local `.env` file.
+We use **dotenv** when running locally, which takes environment variables from a local `.env` file.

 To set this up, just make a copy of `example.env` and name it `.env`.
 Replace the values inside there with the correct values for your configuration.